 Four hours.
-Prerequisites: senior standing, all other courses in the major, and successful completion of coursework that satisfies Effective Communication SLOs A and B. The capstone course of the business administration major.
+Prerequisites: BUS 3320 and FIN 3453, senior standing, and successful completion of coursework that satisfies Effective Communication SLOs A and B. The capstone course of the business administration major.
 The course integrates knowledge of all business disciplines from other courses.
 Uses case studies, individual projects and team-based projects to identify problems, formulate strategic policies, and create original strategic plans to shape the future of business organizations.
 The course emphasizes analysis, decision-making, and implementation of business strategies.
 Gen Ed: EC-C